shilpamusale/claim-triage-ai/docs/model_card.md

 ## Overview

 This model predicts whether a healthcare claim is likely to be **denied** and, if so, identifies the top 3 **likely reasons** for denial.
-It is used in the **ClaimFlowEngine** system to optimize revenue cycle operations, automate claim triaging, and reduce time to resolution.
+It is used in the **ClaimTriageAI** system to optimize revenue cycle operations, automate claim triaging, and reduce time to resolution.

 ---